Zuo-Lihan/LLM-Full-Loop/README.md

-# NLP-Full-Loop
+# Full-Loop
-# <Full-Loop by Fusion Knowledge, Fusion Scorers, and Entailment to Mitigate Hallucination in Large Language Models>
+# Paper coding: <Full-Loop by Fusion Knowledge, Fusion Scorers, and Entailment to Mitigate Hallucination in Large Language Models>

 ***I run the experiments with 3 models (Baselines and MyLoops) and 2 datasets. (select 50 questions) **Forgive me: